NelisW/pyradi/README.md

 The purpose of computing is insight, not numbers.<BR>
 _- Richard Hamming_

-This readme is under construction after being migrated from Google Code.
-Thanks to the kind folks at GitHub for hosting;  they look after their customers a lot better than those at Google.

 ##Objective

 The PyRadi toolkit is a Python toolkit to perform optical and infrared computational radiometry (flux flow) calculations.